 - The first bus leaves Blagoevgrad at 6:30 AM.
 The last one is at 7:10 PM.

 - The bus tickets from Blagoevgrad to Rila Monastery cost 3.00 BGN ($1.53 / €1.53) in each direction.

 - On the way to the monastery, you’ll need to change buses in the town of Rila.

 - The return bus goes directly from the monastery to Blagoevgrad.

 - For the current timetable, consult this website.

-- If you decide to spend a night in Blagoevgrad, we recommend these gorgeous boutique apartments in the pedestrian zone.
+- If you decide to travel slowly and spend a night in Blagoevgrad, we recommend these gorgeous boutique apartments in the pedestrian zone.
 This way, you’ll get the chance to explore the city’s fantastic Varosha (Old Town) as well.